doxter/publishers.js/README.md

 ## Fallback

 The doxter content that the javascript plugin inserts is always loaded asynchronously so that the publisher site will always work.
-To always have a fallback when the dynamic content should does not work the container element may be prefilled with the profile link:
+To have a fallback when the dynamic content should not work the container element may be prefilled with the profile link:

 ```HTML
 <div id="doxter_content" data-doxter-id="4d7dfd0d768e714f2b000005">